 Miscellaneous Marriages between 1815 and 1817

 Digital Images of Wayne County Wills and Estates 1802 to 1807

 Remembering the Restrictions of the Mother Country

 When the county records in Kentucky are exhausted, the genealogist directs his eye towards Virginia and Pennsylvania.
 It is not surprising to learn that this genealogy could easily trace back to the early 1600s.
 Generally, people in New England seemed to gravitate Westward, particularly during the 18th and 19th centuries.
-The attract was land.
+The attraction was land.
 It was always land because as fields wore out, there was a greater need for fertile soil.
 Too, the incentive to move westward was not only land grants and homestead tracts, but the idea of mining gold and silver.
-There were more interesting reasons for moving West than there was to remain behind and build a homestead in the original thirteen colonies.
+There were more interesting reasons for moving West than there were to remain behind and build a homestead in the original thirteen colonies.
 The first settlers in America were true adventurers, with the spirit of freedom.
-These are the ones who did not wish to remain in European towns and restricted by class restrictions from individual ambition.
+These are the ones who did not wish to remain in European towns and were restricted by class restrictions from individual ambition.
 Class distinctions were a loud reminder that a yeoman could never be a gentleman or rise in class.
 Even the gentry was required to dress in the clothes in the clothing of a tradesman, and so on.
 The American colonies offered broad opportunities.
 Is it any wonder that there were so many patriots willing to fight the Mother Country for freedom?
 That is who they were.